gregmeszaros/nfc-cold-wallet/README.md

 - write seed data to NFC tag (if the tag is not read-only/locked)
 - make the NFC tag read-only (the seed data can't be removed/updated after this operation)
 - select passphrase to use to encrypt the seed data for the write operation
 - download wallet mnemonic seed
+- ability to generate new wallet seed in the app
 - *hot copy of the seed data on the mobile device (when the nfc tag is scanned hot and cold backup copy can be compared) - sync status

 Payout: **1000 KSM**